chunyin7/llm/README.md

 ## Project Status

-**Current Implementation: ~45% Complete**
+**Current Implementation: ~55% Complete**

 This project implements the foundational components of a GPT model with a focus on clarity and correctness.
-The core attention mechanism and tokenization systems are complete, but several key components remain to be implemented.
+The core attention mechanism, transformer blocks, and tokenization systems are complete, with the main architecture now in place.

 ## Implemented Components